Strategic advisory committee

 Ex-officio members of the SAC

 ARUA and UKRI have nominated experts to serve as ex-officio members of the FSNet-Africa SAC.
-Dr Emmanuel Abbey is the ARUA-UKRI Project Coordinator based in Ghana.
+Ms Ewuraba Addo is the ARUA-UKRI Project Coordinator based in Ghana.
 Ms Charlie Wallace is the Policy Manager GCRF, UKRI based in the UK.
-Dr Jacqui Williams is the Head of GCRF Programmes, UKRI.